Magento 2 (Adobe Commerce) Pricing Explained

 Adobe Commerce Pro Pricing: How much does Magento 2 cost?

-As we’ve shown above, you deal with multiple Magento pricing tiers with Adobe Commerce Pro or On-Premise.
-Its tiered pricing is based on sales volume, starting at $22,000 per year.
-However, if your GMV exceeds $25M+ per year, the Adobe Commerce Pro price rises up to $125,000.
+As we’ve shown above, you deal with multiple Magento pricing tiers with Adobe Commerce On-Premise.
+Please note one more time that although multiple sources continue to report these figures, they explicitly warn that Adobe does not publish these as official prices and that actual contracts are negotiated.
+However, most attempts to describe tiered pricing for Adobe Commerce On-Premise are based on sales volume, starting at $22,000 per year.
+And if your GMV exceeds $25M+ per year, the Adobe Commerce Pro price rises to approximately $125,000.
 So, if we speak about Adobe Commerce Pro, Magento 2 costs from $22k to $125k per year.

 Considering such a huge price, Magento Commerce On-Premises is designed for retailers with more advanced needs and budgets.
 This powerful platform incorporates the foundations of Magento Open Source along with exclusive Magento Account Management and Technical Support services.